 General Policy

 The granting of tenure is a major decision and should not be considered an automatic one as the candidate is granted a pre-tenure contract and begins the probationary evaluation process.
 All persons seeking tenure must make written application in the year preceding the expiration of the maximum probationary period of six years.
 Exceptions may be made and early tenure may be granted when the candidate meets one or more of the conditions set forth for the granting of early tenure listed below.
 All considerations for tenure are predicated upon the candidate's possession of an earned doctorate appropriate to the departmental mission, and the candidate's assignment within that mission.
 A candidate's performance in teaching, scholarly activities, and service are all-important considerations in the evaluation process.
 Individuals applying for tenure will provide their chairperson's annual reviews and have the option of submitting other forms of supporting evidence.
-There must be documented evidence of sustained high quality professional performance during the probationary period with emphasis upon teaching and with service and research providing mutually supportive activities.
+There must be documented evidence of sustained high quality professional performance during the probationary period with emphasis upon teaching and with service, and research providing mutually supportive activities.
 The qualifications for tenure are the same as for promotion to associate professor or full professor (depending on rank at the time of tenure-track appointment).
 Applicants for tenure should evidence promise of acceptable teaching, a willingness to serve on campus committees, and documentation of membership and participation in professional organizations.
 In addition, efforts to publish in newsletters or journals and evidence of presentations to one or more professional organizations or societies (local, state, regional, national, and/or international) are expected.
 Expectations for tenure may vary due to different requirements of the department or assignment.

 Tenure will be granted according to the policies established by the university and the UPRT committee.